 LUAU + HA: BREATH OF LIFE SHOW

 Since we traveled with a toddler this time, I knew we’d only have stamina to explore the park.
-But, I’ve attended both the luau and the Ha: Breath of Life show and I recommend both.
+But, I’ve attended both the Polynesian Cultural Center Luau and the Ha: Breath of Life show and I recommend both.
 If your child is a fan of Moana, they will be entranced by the theatrics of the Ha: Breath of Life show.
 I’m looking forward to taking my kids back in a few years!

 The Polynesian Cultural Center extended me a media rate for review purposes.
 All opinions are my own.